 The DNA Interest Group is facilitated by Emily Aulicino, Dr. Tim Janzen, and Lisa McCullough.
 Presentations cover all aspects of Genetic Genealogy and provide a forum for discussion as well as time for answering any related questions.
 Meetings are held at the GFO Library on the following the schedule, although from time to time the schedule is adjusted so, please be sure to check the GFO Calendar to catch the next meeting for this group.
 Typically, the schedule is as follows:

-- Beginner DNA Group Meetings: The third week for the following months from 9 a.m. to noon: February, May, August, and November
+- Beginner DNA Group Meetings: The 4th Saturday for the following months from 9 a.m. to noon (Pacific Time): February, May, August, and November.

 Anyone can attend any group.
 All meetings are free and available to GFO members and non-GFO members.
 Please go to the Calendar on the GFO website for the meeting and download any available handouts and the evaluation form for each meeting.
 Bring them with you to the meeting.

 The following are some of the topics we will cover over the year, but not in this order.

 - Understanding the tests & testing companies

 - How to become a project administrator

 - Tips for maintaining a DNA project and recruiting new members